Fieldpiece Vacuum Pumps

 When you're starting out, you'll want to leave the gas ballast open, as this will prevent clogging up your oil early on with dirt and moisture that can be easily vented.
 Once you get below about 3000 microns, you'll want to close the gas ballast to ensure you get a deeper vacuum—no reason to have an extra open port at that point.

-Now we come to the real powerhouse feature of these Fieldpiece pumps, the oil changing procedure.
+Now we come to the real powerhouse feature of these Fieldpiece Instruments vacuum pumps, the oil changing procedure.
 If you pop open the front cabinet of either the VP55 or VP85, you'll see the oil chamber has a valve that drains directly into a specially shaped empty oil container that is held in place by a spring-loaded platform.
 On top of the machine to the right is the port for adding new oil to the pump.
 The real kicker with these new Fieldpiece vacuum pumps is that you can change the oil in the middle of a job – while the pump is still running!
 This great feature means that if you pay attention to the quality of your oil, you can run the pump without ever having a loss of efficiency or a poor evacuation.
 You will want to change the oil somewhat quickly once you start the process to maintain your vacuum, although technically the pump will continue to run for about 3 minutes after the oil has been drained.
 The whole process should only take about 20 seconds, though (and it will run for 30 seconds without any drop in vacuum level), so you'll want to go ahead and swap it out quickly.

 So, to change the oil on-the-fly, simply open the front compartment and open the valve on the bottom of the reservoir.
 It should take about 10 seconds to drain the oil into the empty bottle below.
 Now, having already opened the new oil port, simply take your backup bottle of Fieldpiece Vacuum Pump Oil pour it right in.
 Voila!
 It's really that simple.
 This process is the game-changing feature of the Fieldpiece Vacuum Pumps.
 Although it might seem like a lot of buildup here to get to this easy-to-use feature, it's vital to understand the importance and function of oil in evacuation, so you can appreciate how easy and efficient these pumps really are.
 With a standard pump, changing oil is a big pain, and changing mid-evacuation is out of the question.
 If your oil gets contaminated, you're out of luck.
 You'll have to pause or abandon the job to get it cleaned up or suffer through a painfully slow job.
 After all, the time when fresh oil is needed most is at the tail end of an evacuation, when pulling deep vacuum at low micron levels requires that airtight sealing action that only fresh oil can provide.
 The Fieldpiece vacuum pumps eliminate all the hassle of traditional pumps and make fresh oil a piece of cake.
 It's actually quite a revolutionary innovation in the world of vacuum pumps.